 1. How about a brief introduction of yourself?
 I've already included one.
 If that wasn't more than enough for you, a.)
 I'm surprised, and b.) tough, because I don't know what else to say.

 2. And what got you into fanfiction to begin with?
 It depends on what you mean by that.
 I've always been interested in the idea of developing undeveloped territory in previously established stories, like Shakespearean plays ("The Taming of the Shrew" could be considered one of my first fandoms).
-My evil stepmother was the one who first told me people besides me wrote stuff about that and posted it on the internet.
+My evil stepmother was the one who first told me people besides me wrote stuff like that and posted it on the internet.
 She actually helped me set up this account way back when I was like, thirteen.

 3. What kind of fanfiction do you like to write?
 As previously mentioned, I'm fascinated by the way characters interact, so a lot of my stuff revolves around relationships.
 Like, a lot of it.
 But my relationship with smut is odd.
 I can't stand to write detailed anatomical descriptions, so even when I don't fade to black, I'm typically focusing on… other things.
 Hard to explain, but nature/nurture contains more than enough examples of how I handle it.

 4. Do you tend to write the same pairings/characters?
 Or are you a fandom whore?
 Why not both?
-I'm a member of several fandoms (although the only ones in which I consider myself an active participant are Hakuōki and maybe Final Fantasy XV), and I write whatever strikes me as interesting.
+I'm a member of several fandoms (although the only ones in which I consider myself an active participant are Hakuōki and maybe Final Fantasy), and I write whatever strikes me as interesting.
 But typically, it's the same set of characters and pairings per fandom that strike me as interesting.

 5. What is your most popular fanfic, and why do you think people like it so much?
 Judging by the numbers, Another Day at Beacon is definitely my most popular story.
 As for why people like it, I have no idea.
 I still get at least a few favs and/or follows every couple weeks, even though I've explicitly stated it's on indefinite hiatus due to being awful.
 Er, well, due to being OOC; to me, that's much the same thing.
 Someday, I'll get my ass in gear and edit the thing so it's actually worth all the hype.
 Or maybe do a gritty reboot.